pathaksomesh06/MISA/README.md

 ### Device Management

-- The **Device Management** section provides tools to manage devices enrolled in Intune.
+- The **Device Management** section provides detailed info on MDM profiles installed on your device.

 ### Check Platform SSO

-- In the **Check Platform SSO** section, you can verify the status of Single Sign-On for your platform.
+- In the **Check Platform SSO** section, you can verify the status of Platform Single Sign-On.

 ### Security Settings

-- The **Security Settings** section allows you to configure various security-related settings on your macOS.
+- The **Security Settings** section allows you to view the status various security-related settings on your Mac.

 ### User Accounts

-- Manage user accounts through the **User Accounts** section.
+- Displays user accounts through the **User Accounts** section.

 ### Network Configuration

-- The **Network Configuration** section provides options to view and manage network settings.
+- The **Network Configuration** section provides options to view network settings.

 ### Self-Service